Friday, July 28, 2017

 Be that as it may, I'm grateful for this sweet animal and happy to give them cyber time on their special day!

-Welcome to the fiftieth week of my Tuesday's Truths.
+Welcome to the forty-eighth week of my Tuesday's Truths.
 Today's post is dedicated to E.B.
 White, who was born on this day in 1899.
 Many people know him from his book, Charolette's Web.
 As you may recall, dear reader, I've written about White's intent in his creating Charolette's Web here Blogger.

 In any event, White's desire to be true to the animals who he anthropomorphized was my inspiration in helping Cam with her book, Words In Our Beak Volume One.